 - Internal Flue Evaluation:

 A camera will be sent through the chimney flue.
 This camera can tilt and take photos of the flue and diagnose/identify many issues that would not be known just from an external evaluation.
 It will also determine if during the build of the chimney items were not installed or if the chimney needs to be cleaned.

 After the inspection process, the inspector will generate a report along with the photos taken during the inspection.
 Normally the report is emailed out that night.

 Pricing and Length of Chimney Inspections

 It takes about 30 to 60 minutes for Cornerstone Home Inspections to inspect your fireplace and chimney.
-If you’d like us to install a chimney liner, it’s $299 for the first flue (and $175 for each additional flue within the same chimney).
 Note: we do not include repair estimates– that is not our role.
 We are only an inspection company.
 Also, under certain circumstances flues might not allow for a camera system.
 IE. Small flue size, unsafe, sharp bends etc. During the inspection the inspector will try all means safely possible to photograph/inspect the flue.
 If for some reason additional flues cannot be entered, or are not requested to be inspected, additional fees will not be added.

 When Should You Have Your Chimney Liner Inspected?